Table of contents

 Once you’ve got a business up and running, it’s time to start thinking about your marketing plan.
-You might already have a business plan, but it’s important to dig deeper to understand your audience and target market.
-This way you can make sure you use the right messaging to reach them and get your product or service noticed.
+You might already have a business plan, but it’s important to dig deeper to understand your audience and target market in order to reach them with the right messaging that gets your product or service noticed.
 This is where a marketing strategy comes in.

 Why you need a marketing strategy

 While a business plan explains what your business is — who you are, what you do, current and future location planning, growth strategies, staffing, finances, and more, your marketing plan is much more in-depth regarding specific tactics, goals, and outcomes.
 Here’s why you need a marketing strategy: